What is a cotutelle?

 - Letter of Intent (LOI) template: To be completed by student and supervisors.
 The LOI includes a description of the research project and study plan, it is signed by the student and both supervisors, and is submitted to the associate dean of Graduate Studies for their respective faculty (Gilmour Hall Room 212), for review and signature.

-- Cotutelle Checklist: To be completed by student and supervisors.
+- Cotutelle Checklist (included in the LOI): To be completed by student and supervisors.
 The cotutelle checklist provides student and supervisors with a template to contemplate the requirements stated in the policy, and is signed by both supervisors, the associate dean of the respective faculty and the vice-provost and dean of Graduate Studies.

 - Memorandum of Understanding (MOU): The MOU between both universities is created by McMaster’s Office of International Affairs and needs approval from the vice-provost and dean of Graduate Studies.